AnikaLegal/intake/README.md

 - check your changes in the test environment
 - merge the `develop` into `master` and push to GitHub to release your change to prod

-Deployment is run automatically via GitHub Actions using the bash scripts in `/scripts`.
+Deployment is run on demand via GitHub Actions using the bash scripts in `/scripts`.
-They are triggered by changes to the develop or master branches on GitHub.

 Deployment can also be run manually using the bash scripts in `/scripts/release/`.

 ## Errors and Logging